microsoft/mdatp-devicecontrol/macOS/policy/samples/audit_mobile_devices.md

-# Device control policy sample: audit_all_apple_devices
+# Device control policy sample: audit_mobile_devices

-Description: This is a policy.
+Description: Audit all access to Apple and Portable devices
-Device Type: Apple Device
+Device Type: Apple Generic Device

 A device control policy is a combination of [policy rules](#policy-rules), [groups](#groups) and [settings](#settings).
 This sample is based on the [sample files](#files).